nucamp/soloai_starter/md/AU03-Mount-BetterAuth-Handler.md

 ## Additional Context for AI Assistant

-This implementation creates the critical server-side authentication infrastructure that will be consumed by:
+This implementation creates the critical server-side authentication infrastructure using Better Auth's SvelteKit integration:

+### Server Hook Integration
+The authentication handler should be mounted in SvelteKit's server hook (`src/hooks.server.ts`) using the `svelteKitHandler` function.
+This handler:
+- Does NOT automatically populate session data in `event.locals`
+- Requires manual session fetching to make session available throughout the application
+- Should populate `event.locals.session` and `event.locals.user` for use in layouts, actions, and endpoints

+### Cookie Plugin for Server Actions
+For server actions that set authentication cookies (e.g., `signInEmail`, `signUpEmail`), configure the `sveltekitCookies` plugin in your Better Auth initialization:
+- This plugin uses the `getRequestEvent` function available in SvelteKit 2.20.0+
+- Ensures cookies are properly set during server-side authentication operations
+- Required for email/password authentication flows to work correctly

+### API Route Handler
+The handler must also be mounted as a SvelteKit API route at `src/routes/api/auth/[...all]/+server.ts` using the `[...all]` catch-all pattern to capture all authentication-related requests.

+This implementation will be consumed by:
 1. **Client Setup** (AU04-Global-Client-Setup.md): Frontend client will connect to these mounted endpoints
 2. **Login Forms** (L02-Login-Form.md): Forms will POST to `/api/auth/sign-in` endpoint
 3. **Signup Forms** (S02-Signup-Form.md): Registration will POST to `/api/auth/sign-up` endpoint
-4. **Route Guards** (AU05-Protect-Routes.md): Session validation will use `/api/auth/session` endpoint
+4. **Route Guards** (AU05-Protect-Routes.md): Session validation will use session data from `event.locals`

-The handler must be mounted as a SvelteKit API route using the `[...all]` catch-all pattern to capture all authentication-related requests.
-This follows SvelteKit's file-based routing conventions while integrating with Better Auth's server handler architecture.

 Ensure the implementation supports the existing MySQL database setup and Better Auth configuration while preparing for seamless integration with upcoming client-side authentication components.